 Dear AACPDM Members,

-Please visit the AACPDM Newsletter page to view past messages from the President.
+Please visit the AACPDM Newsletter page to view past Presidential messages.